invisiblepancake/ai-starter/content/declare-everything/README.md

 A few rules to apply to make sure an identifier is valid:

-- No space allowed (`robot parts` would have two distinct identifiers, which would make the `let` expression malformed)
+- No space is allowed (`robot parts` would be interpreted as two distinct identifiers, which would result in a malformed let expression).
-- Not starting with a number (that's reserved for number values)
+- Not starting with a number (that's reserved for number values).
-- Not being a reserved keyword (for example, using `let`)
+- Not being a reserved keyword (for example, using `let`).
-- No special characters
+- No special characters.

 As such, we use what's called `camelCase`.